19hours/sg-statutes/Acts/Customs Act.md

 (c) to regulate the conduct of all matters relating to the collection of duties and taxes under this Act;

-(d) to prescribe customs offices and customs stations;
+(d) to prescribe customs offices and customs stations, either generally or for the separate and exclusive import, export and transhipment of goods by a particular person or class of persons;

+[Act 18 of 2012 wef 19/12/2012]

-(e) to prescribe customs airports for the import, export and transhipment of dutiable goods by air;
+(e) to prescribe customs airports for the import, export and transhipment of dutiable goods by air, either generally or for the separate and exclusive import, export and transhipment by a particular person or class of persons;

+[Act 18 of 2012 wef 19/12/2012]

 (f) to specify the goods dutiable on import in respect of which drawback may be allowed on re-export as part or ingredient of any goods manufactured in Singapore and to fix the rate of drawback thereon and to prohibit the payment of drawback upon the re-export of any specified goods or description of goods;